simonsobs/SOLikeT/README.rst

 At this point, you can forget about `uv`, if you want to, and continue using SOLikeT as desired.
 If you want to re-sync your environment with the lockfile, you can re-run that command.

-If you need to use `CosmoPower` emulator, you can specify the `emulator` extra when running `uv sync`.
-This will install all the necessary dependencies related to `CosmoPower`:
+We define extra dependencies for SOLikeT, which allow you to install additional features or functionalities as needed.
+In particuar, we define `emulator`, `pyccl`, `pyhalomodel`, and `all`.
+Repsectively, these extras will install the CosmoPower emulator, the PyCCL library for cosmological calculations, and the PyHaloModel library for halo modeling.
+The last one will install all of them.
+These can be specified when running `uv sync` to install the corresponding dependencies.

 .. code-block:: bash

-  uv sync --locked --extra emulator
+   uv sync --locked --extra emulator    # for CosmoPower emulator uv sync --locked --extra pyccl       # for PyCCL library uv sync --locked --extra pyhalomodel # for PyHaloModel library uv sync --locked --extra all         # for all extras

+Of course, you can combine multiple extras as needed.
+Note that these extra dependencies come with extra constraints, so these may not be compatible with all Python versions or platforms.
+These are reported in the `pyproject.toml` file, which is used by `uv` to manage dependencies.

 If you are less worried about reproducibility, you can also install SOLikeT without the lockfile by using `pip` after cloning the repository: